dansmyers/AI/Challenge_Projects/1-Philosophy_Chatbot/README.md

 #### How hard should it be?

 Again, you can choose how much depth and understanding you want to require for each topic, but I recommend making it something where the user can observe some progress with a few minutes of play.

+#### Any other tips?

+- Use our standard development strategy: produce a spec document, develop incrementally
+- You probably want to build some throw-away prototypes for each phase to explore how it works before building the complete system
+- Think about encapsulation and components - how are you going to separate the different parts from each other?
+- The character model and state machine is a key component; put real effort into building a good model

+#### Do the philosophers know that they're AI simulacra of real historical thinkers?

+If you want them to...

 ## Submission